-Note: The deficit should be done at moderate, because in case of high deficit the body can also burn your hard earned muscles to compensate for the deficit in caloric intake.
+Note: The deficit should be done at moderate because in case of a high deficit the body can also burn your hard earned muscles to compensate for the deficit in caloric intake.

 What to eat in a Caloric deficit diet?

 The caloric deficit diet requires you to eat less calories than your maintenance calories.
-In this diet you should remove food options with low nutritional value such as potato chips, junk/fast foods, soda etc. You should include food options with high nutritional value such as whole wheat products, brown rice, fruits, vegetables, etc.
+In this diet, you should remove food options with a low nutritional value such as potato chips, junk/fast foods, soda etc. You should include food options with a high nutritional value such as whole wheat products, brown rice, fruits, vegetables, etc.